Agayessh/COLLEGE/README.md

-# This is where all of my coding projects I've done during college
+# These are my coding projects I've done during college
+varies from:
+* schoolworks
+* workshops
+* personal projects